MicrosoftDocs/powerquery-docs/powerquery-docs/error-handling.md

 Notice how the errors from the Excel workbook are shown with the `[Error]` value in each of the cells.

-In this article, you’ll learn how to replace an error with another existing value.
-In addition, you’ll also learn how to catch an error and use it for your own specific logic.
+In this article, you'll learn how to replace an error with another value.
+In addition, you'll also learn how to catch an error and use it for your own specific logic.

 In this case, the goal is to create a new **Final Rate** column that will use the values from the **Standard Rate** column.
 If there are any errors, then it will use the value from the correspondent **Special Rate** column.